 It may seem a bit tricky, comparing to good-old-way method, when you include libs from CDNs and add some custom JSs & CSSs to doc's head.
 But, I promise, you'll fall in love with webpack-way when you get used to it ^-)

-If you've ever been confused and overwhelmed about getting started with Webpack and asset compilation, you will love Laravel Mix.
+In case you've ever been confused and overwhelmed about getting started with Webpack and asset compilation.

-The only remaining step is to install Laravel Mix & theme's package dependencies.
+When you're good with node & npm, the only remaining step is to install theme's package dependencies.
 You'll find a package.json file in the root of your directory structure.
 The default package.json file includes everything you need to get started.
 Think of this like your composer.json file, except it defines Node dependencies instead of PHP.

 To install dependencies open system command line, cd to project's dir & run: